ConAntares/Algorithms/README.md

 ![Open Source](https://github.com/ConAntares/Temples/blob/master/Attachments/OpenSource.svg)

+## About this repository

-Repository for Algorithms.
+This Repository is used to store some algorithms for Physics.
 Julia is the main Language.

+## How to use

+Please [clone this repository](https://github.com/ConAntares/Algorithms.git) to your computer and use [Typora](https://www.typora.io/) or [VSCode](https://code.visualstudio.com/) with Extension [Markdown All in One](https://marketplace.visualstudio.com/items?itemName=yzhang.markdown-all-in-one), or other Markdown Editors to read this lecture.

+Enjoy it!
+✿✿ヽ(°▽°)ノ✿✿

+## Contact me

+E-mail: LukeNiu@outlook.com
+QQ-Group: 436192270

+## Acknowledge

 Thank you for visiting.

-My QQ Group: 436192270
+Sincerely,
+Luke